 Similarly, if a recipe calls for regular sea salt and you only have sea salt flakes, you can still use them as a substitute.
 However, you may need to crush the flakes into smaller pieces before adding them to the dish to ensure that they distribute evenly.

 While sea salt flakes may have a slightly different mineral content than regular sea salt, the difference is minimal.
 Both types of salt are primarily made up of sodium chloride.
-Therefore, there is no significant difference in terms of health benefits between the two.
+Therefore, there is no significant difference in terms of health benefits between the two, especially when the salt comes from the same saltwater source.
+Sea salts from different places may vary a bit more in mineral content, but the impact on health would be minimal.

 Yes, sea salt flakes dissolve differently than regular salt.
-Because of their unique shape and texture, sea salt flakes dissolve more slowly than regular salt.
-This can be an advantage in some dishes, as it allows the salt to distribute more evenly throughout the food.
+Because of their unique shape and texture, sea salt flakes may dissolve more slowly than regular salt on surfaces.
+This is mostly because the expanded shape and texture allows the salt flakes to sit above the moisture in the food.

 Final Thoughts